 The legislature in the State

-The Spanish right embraces Israel even as it persecutes Catholics
+The Spanish right embraces Israel even when it persecutes Catholics

-The PP remains silent about the Palm Sunday veto in the Holy Land, like Aliança Catalana, while Vox does end up speaking out
+The PP is silent regarding the Palm Sunday veto in the Holy Land, like Aliança Catalana, while Vox does end up speaking out

 31/03/2026

-BarcelonaFor the first time in centuries, Catholics have been victims of a total veto by the Israeli police to the Palm Sunday mass in the Basilica of the Holy Sepulchre, under the pretext of security due to the war in the Middle East.
-The next day, Benjamin Netanyahu's executive had to backtrack, after an avalanche of international criticism proliferated, from the French and Spanish presidents, Emmanuel Macron and Pedro Sánchez, but also from the far-right flank, with the offensive from the Italian Prime Minister, Giorgia Meloni, and the Hungarian leader, Viktor Orbán.
-Vox responded at night by demanding explanations from Israel – without Meloni's belligerence – but the PP has opted for absolute silence, as has Alianza Catalana – despite the fact that they all boast of defending Christian traditions.
-For their part, Junts has also not wanted to comment.
-What is happening on the right and why does it not raise its voice against Israel even when it persecutes Catholics?
+BarcelonaFor the first time in centuries, Catholics have been victims of a total veto by the Israeli police to the Palm Sunday mass in the Basilica of the Holy Sepulchre, under the excuse of security due to the war in the Middle East.
+The next day, Benjamin Netanyahu's executive had to back down, after an avalanche of international criticism proliferated, from the French and Spanish presidents, Emmanuel Macron and Pedro Sánchez, but also from the far-right flank, with the offensive from the Italian Prime Minister, Giorgia Meloni, and the Hungarian leader, Viktor Orbán.
+Vox responded at night by demanding explanations from Israel – without Meloni's belligerence – but the PP has opted for absolute silence, as has Aliança Catalana – despite the fact that they all boast of defending Christian traditions.
+In turn, Junts has also not wanted to comment.
+What is happening on the right and why is it not raising its voice against Israel even when it persecutes Catholics?

-The PP has opted for silence on the matter even in press conferences: "We have a president, who is the president of the [Spanish] government, who does not congratulate Christmas but does congratulate Ramadan," responded this Monday the spokesperson in the Senate, Alicia García, who added that, with his message on social media, Sánchez was "seeking redemption because Easter week, with the parade of Ábalos and all the others in the courts, will turn into a week of penance for him."
-When asked again, she said she had "already answered."
-In the same vein, the spokesperson in Congress, Ester Muñoz, stated on X that "anything goes" for Sánchez to "sow more hatred" because "he does not defend Christians."
+The PP has opted for silence on the matter even in press conferences: "We have a president, who is the president of the [Spanish] government, who does not congratulate Christmas but does congratulate Ramadan," replied the spokesperson in the Senate, Alicia García, this Monday, adding that, with his message on social media, Sánchez was "seeking redemption because Easter week, with the parade of Ábalos and all the others in the courts, will turn into a week of penance for him."
+When asked again, she said that she "had already answered."
+In the same vein, the spokesperson in Congress, Ester Muñoz, has stated on X that "anything goes" for Sánchez to "sow more hatred" because "he does not defend Christians."
 Without criticizing Israel, the PP has only generically recalled an initiative of its own in the lower house in defense of persecuted Christians.
-Something similar to what the Catalan PP has done when its general secretary, Santi Rodríguez, opted in a press conference to "regret that these circumstances have occurred and that this festivity could not be celebrated normally," although "the situation in the Middle East is also not normal."
+Similar to what the Catalan PP has done when its general secretary, Santi Rodríguez, opted in a press conference to "lament that these circumstances have occurred and that this festivity could not be celebrated normally," although "the situation in the Middle East is also not normal."
 The PP has not even wanted to exert pressure.

 Cargando